khanghoang/CrawlerJS/readme.md

 Open source module for crawling web pages for information and data.
 This module is extremely extensible and pluggable, feel free to play with it.
+[Visit crawlerjs.org for more info][0].

 ### Examples